medical IDs for blood thinners

 The confidence to live with blood thinners

 Life on blood thinners can be tricky.
-Monitoring vitamins, supplements, and overall diet is important to make sure the blood is not too thin or too thick.
-Having support is key to the safety of this treatment.
-A medical ID is a potentially life-saving bracelet for anyone on anticoagulants or antiplatelet medicine.
+Monitoring your INR, vitamins, supplements, and diet is important to make sure your blood is not too thin or too thick.
+A medical ID for blood thinners is a potentially life-saving measure for anyone on anticoagulants like Warfarin, Eliquis, Xarelto, and others.

-That’s why a medical ID for blood thinners is critical for people taking these medications for longer periods of time.
+That’s why a medical ID for blood thinners is critical for people taking these medications.

 One thing you shouldn’t worry about is what could happen if there’s an emergency.
-MedicAlert’s protection plans offer benefits that extend beyond the ID, providing safety and peace of mind for those who are required to take blood thinner medication.
+MedicAlert’s protection plans offer benefits that extend beyond the ID, providing safety and peace of mind for people taking blood thinner medication.

 24/7 Emergency Response

-Our team provides first responders the information they need to provide fast, accurate care.
+Our team provides first responders the information they need to provide you with fast, accurate care.

 Digital Health Profile

-All your vital information, all in one place for you and your caregiver.
+All your vital information, all in one place for you and your caregiver--and for first responders in an emergency.

 Emergency Contact Notification